 Approach to tax risk management and governance

 We operate a Three Lines of Defence risk management model, in which risk, control and reporting responsibilities are defined.
 The 1st Line of Defence refers to those roles in the bank whose activities generate risks, whether financial or non-financial.
-The 2nd Line of Defence refers to the risk type controller roles in the bank who facilitate the implementation of a sound risk management framework throughout the organisation.
-The 2nd Line of Defence defines the risk appetite and risk management and control standards for their risk type, and independently oversees and challenges the risk taking and risk management activities of the 1st Line of Defence.
-The 3rd Line of Defence is Group Audit, which is accountable for providing independent and objective assurance on the adequacy of the design and effectiveness of the systems of internal control and risk management.
+The 2nd Line of Defence refers to the roles in the bank who facilitate the implementation of a sound risk management framework throughout the organisation as risk type controllers.
+The 2nd Line of Defence defines the risk appetite and risk management and control standards for their risk type or portfolio, and independently oversees and challenges the risk taking and risk management activities of the 1st Line of Defence.
+The 3rd Line of Defence is Group Audit, which is accountable for providing independent and objective assurance on the effectiveness of 1st and 2nd Line of Defence interaction, risk management, internal controls and governance processes.